Letter of Authorization to Represent: How to Write (Samples)

 Explain restrictions, if any

-To conclude the body section, provide your contact details and a CTA (call to action) for clarifications should the recipient have any concerns or questions regarding the letter of authorization to represent.
+To conclude the body section, provide your contact information and a CTA (call to action) for inquiries or clarifications.
+Make it known that the recipient is encouraged to reach out should they have any concerns or questions regarding the letter of authorization to represent.

 Section 4: Conclusion